xapian/xapian-gsoc-proposal/proposal.rst

 Week 13-14
  - Organizing the codes and the performance evaluation outcomes
  - Follow comments and keep refining.
- - Try promote new optimazation ideas.
+ - Try to propose new optimazation ideas.

 Week 15-16 · Buffer Weeks
- - For unexpected stalemate with graduation project.
+ - For implementing new optimazation ideas if everything goes well.
  - For any trouble encountered during implementing suggested 3 ideas.
- - For implementing new optimazation ideas if everything goes well.
+ - For unexpected stalemate with graduation project.

 Previous Discussion of your Project